Latex Modified Concrete for Bridge Deck Overlays

 Both of these mixes are highly engineered.
 A mobile mixer at the job site eliminates the downsides of age of concrete, tempering water, revolutions of the drum, and more that are associated with conventional concrete delivery systems.
 Concrete engineers are able to reproduce concrete in their laboratory tests with help from job site produced concrete which is possible, thanks to a mobile concrete mixer.

-Cemen Tech volumetric mixers are the perfect partner for latex modified concrete, exact mix design every time meeting DOT specifications.
+Cemen Tech volumetric mixers are the perfect partner for latex modified concrete, producing the exact mix design every time and meeting DOT specifications.

 If you have any comments or questions about the different types of latex modified concrete, bridge decks, or mobile concrete mixers, we would love to hear them!
 Call us at 800.247.2464 or send us a message on our contact us page.